TeraShark/sfdc_tasks_powershell/README.md

 It will also download whatever you need to complete the installation.
 Once setup is complete, don't forget to modify the **"*sfdc_create_task.ps1*"** script to include your corporate email address or username for SFDC and perhaps customize your task type list:

-* At the top of file, ensure that your email address for SFDC is listed as the value for `$username`.
+1. At the top of file, ensure that your email address for SFDC is listed as the value for `$username`.
-* Customize the list of task types (`$taskTypes`) to match your most commonly used types, ensuring that they match what is listed in your SFDC UI instance.
+2. Customize the list of task types (`$taskTypes`) to match your most commonly used types, ensuring that they match what is listed in your SFDC UI instance.
+3. **(*Optional | recommended*)** Create a Desktop or Taskbar shortcut to the script and customize the icon for ease of access.
+    * To create a shortcut, simply right-click an open space on your Desktop, select "New -> Shortcut".
+    * For the path, you will need to specify the path to Powershell, followed by the path to your `sfdc_create_task.ps1` script.
+        * Eg. `"C:\Program Files\PowerShell\7\pwsh.exe" -WorkingDirectory ~ "<path to your>\sfdc_create_task.ps1">`
+    * You can also change the icon.
+I've included an icon you can use in this repo.
+    * In order to create a Taskbar shortcut, first launch your newly created shortcut, right-click on the now-running powershell instance IN THE TASKBAR, and select "Pin to taskbar"

 ### The manual way, in case the setup script isn't working for you...
 There are 5 mandatory steps to install this script, and 2 optional steps for a better experience.